oeh77/grepper_contributor_coin_contract/README.md

 GREPCC is distributed to Grepper Contributors through two broad means: User Tips & Top Quality Answers.

 ### User Tips
-Grepper users with a white belt and above, will be able to give a certain number of GREPCC tips to other users when an answer helps them out.
+Grepper users with a white belt and above, will be able to give a certain number of GREPCC tips to other users.
 The number of tips a user can give daily depends on their belt ranking.

 | Developer Belt Ranking|Tips Per Day (1 GREPCC per Tip)|
 | ------------- | ------------- |